June 15, 2025

 Sterile, Accurate Dosing

-Each vial contains exactly what the label says—no underdosing, contamination, or filler agents.
+Each vial should contain exactly what the label says—no underdosing, contamination, or filler agents.

 Trusted Storage and Handling

-We follow strict cold chain and storage protocols to ensure the potency and safety of every peptide we administer.
+A strict cold chain and storage protocols should be followed to ensure the potency and safety of every peptide we administer.

 Important Disclaimers